firebitsbr/fraud-detection-neuromorphic/docs/DOCKER_INSTALL_GUIDE.md

-# Guia de Instalação do Docker
+# Guia of Instalação from the Docker

-**Descrição:** Guia de instalação do Docker e Docker Compose.
+**Description:** Guia of instalação from the Docker and Docker Compoif.

-**Autor:** Mauro Risonho de Paula Assumpção
+**Author:** Mauro Risonho de Paula Assumpção **Creation Date:** 5 of Dezembro of 2025
-**Data de Criação:** 5 de Dezembro de 2025 **Licença:** MIT License
+**License:** MIT License

-Este guia mostra como instalar Docker e Docker Compose em diferentes sistemas operacionais.
+Este guia mostra as install Docker and Docker Compoif in diferentes sistemas operacionais.

 ---